The Complete Beginners Guide to Building a Meaningful Coin Collection

 Coin albums offer attractive storage for date sets.
 Quality albums use archival materials that won’t react with coin surfaces.
 Avoid cheap plastic pages that can contain damaging PVC.

-Individual holders including flips, capsules, and slabs provide protection for raw coins.
-Again, ensure holders are made from archival, PVC-free materials.
+Individual holders including flips, capsules, and tubes provide protection for raw coins.
+Ensure holders are made from archival, PVC-free materials.

 Safe deposit boxes at banks offer secure storage for significant collections.
 While you lose immediate access, security and fire protection may justify the inconvenience for valuable holdings.